-In meets where semifinals are necessary the mile run may be included in the semifinals.
+In meets where semifinals are necessary the mile run may be included in the semi-finals.

-5. Preliminaries and Finals.-The preliminaries and finals for the State Meet shall be held according to the Official Program of the meet.

-6. Number in Each Event.-Each school having a sufficient number of qualified men shall be allowed not over two men in each event, of the district meet excepting the relay, which requires four men.
+- 5. Preliminaries and Finals-The preliminaries and finals for the State Meet shall be held according to the Official Program of the meet. - 6.
+Number in Each Event-Each school having sufficient number of qualified men shall be allowed not over two men in each event, of the district meet excepting the relay, which requires four men.
 Only one relay team per school may be entered.
-Winners of first place in the district meet are eligible to participate in the State Meet.

-7. Number of Events One May Enter.-No contestant shall be allowed to compete in more than three track events, including the relays, and in not over five events altogether; and no contestant shall be allowed to enter more than one of the following events: 440-yard run, 880-yard run, mile run.
+Winners of first place in the district meet are eligible to participate in the State Meet except that in class AAA district winners and runners-up are eligible to enter the State Meet. - 7.
+Number of Events One May Enter-No contestant shall be allowed to compete in more than three track events, including the relays, and in not over five events altogether; and no contestant shall be allowed to enter more than one of the following events: 440-yard run, 880-yard run, mile run.

-This does not debar a 404, mile or half-mile man from the relay.
+This does not debar a 440, mile or half-mile man from the relay.

-8. Entries for State Meets.-At least 5 days, before the date of the state meet, each school having qualified contestants to compete in the state meet, shall send to the State Director of the Interscholastic League,

-Prairie View A. & M. College, Prairie View, Texas by registered mail a list of entries, showing each event for which each contestant is entered.
+8. Entries for State Meets-At least 10 days, before the date of the state meet, each school having qualified contestants to compete in the state meet, shall send to the State Director of the Interscholastic League, Prairie View A. and M. College, Prairie View, Texas by registered mail a list of entries, showing each event for which each contestant is entered.
 This list shall be signed by the Principal or other acting head of the school and subject to the approval of the District Director General.